Position

 Responsibilities:

-• Act as the primary point of contact for assigned clients, providing technical support and guidance.
+• Act as the primary technical point of contact for assigned accounts, providing expert product knowledge and technical support.

 Qualifications

-• Proven experience (5+ years) in a technical account management or customer success role.
+• Proven experience in a technical account management or customer success role, preferably in the tech industry.

 Is becoming a Technical Account Manager a good career path?